How to Alter a SQL Server Database as Single User Mode and as Multi User Mode

 ALTER DATABASE statement failed.

-mode to multi user mode or from multi user mode to single user mode, you may
+In a case that you want to alter the database access mode from single user mode to multi user mode or from multi user mode to single user mode, you may have to kill all the active open connections to the database.

-In such a case, you have to find all the open connections and run "Kill @spid"
+In such a case, you have to find all the open connections and run "Kill @spid" command to close all the connections.

-For a list of open connections for a specific database you can run a similar
+For a list of open connections for a specific database you can run a similar command as below :

-select spid from master..sysprocesses where dbid = db_id('Works') and spid <>
+select spid from master..sysprocesses where dbid = db_id('Works') and spid <> @@spid

-The second part of the task will be closing the open connections with the
+The second part of the task will be closing the open connections with the Kill command.
+This can be achieved by running kill commands within a cursor or creating a dynamic sql command which kills the active connections to the related database.

-Let's code the closing open connections using a t-sql cursor:
+Let's code the closing open connections using a T-SQL cursor:

 DECLARE @DatabaseName nvarchar(50)